 Another prevalent feature of Austin's paintings is the inclusion of a child in a raincoat, mostly seen facing away.
 This genderless image allows the viewer to place themselves in the position of the child, further adding to the atmosphere of breaking down the perceptions of sharks as killers.
 The child's presence in the paintings brings a sense of serenity, and the shark almost seems to be in the position of an imaginary friend, accompanying the child into wild settings as a protector.

-As Austin explains, "In our world of climate change and destruction of the natural environments these apex predators are being driven out of their natural way of life with the loss of prey and habitat.
-We need to be protecting these animals so that they are still around for our children in the future.
-Austins paintings do give an eerie impression of a child's imagination, they are walking the still wild areas of the world dreaming of the animals that no longer exist.
+As Austin explains, "In our world of climate change and destruction of the natural environments, these apex predators are being driven out of their natural way of life with the loss of prey and habitat.
+We need to be protecting these animals so that they are still around for our children in the future."
+His paintings give an eerie impression of a child's imagination, walking in the still wild areas of the world and dreaming of the animals that no longer exist.